Sigmmma/c20/src/content/general/scripting/readme.md

 redirects:
   - /general/engine/scripting
 ---
-**HaloScript** (HS or HSC), sometimes called **Blam Scripting Language** (BSL), is a [Lisp-like][Lisp] scripting language interpreted by the various iterations of the [Halo engine](~engine).
-It's primarily used to control the mission structure and encounters of campaign missions when embedded in the map/scenario, but can also be entered interactively through the [developer console](~h1/engine/developer-console) found in Standalone, Sapien, and some Halo builds.
+**HaloScript** (HS or HSC), sometimes called **Blam Scripting Language** (BSL), is a [Lisp-like][Lisp] scripting language interpreted by the various iterations of the [Halo engine](~blam).
+It's primarily used to control the mission structure and encounters of campaign missions when embedded in the map/scenario, but can also be entered interactively through the [developer console](~developer-console) found in Standalone, Sapien, and some Halo builds.

-Script sources are denoted by the `.hsc` file extension.
+You won't need to do scripting unless you're modifying campaign scripts or creating new campaigns, but it helps to know a bit about HaloScript's syntax and expressions for use in the developer console.

 # Tools
-Since `.hsc` files are plain text you can edit them with programs like notepad.
+Script sources are denoted by the `.hsc` file extension, and are plain text files that you can edit with programs like notepad.
 However it's highly recommended to use a text editor like [Visual Studio Code][vscode].
 The unofficial [Atlas][] extension provides syntax highlighting and completion suggestions (supports H1-H3).

 # Syntax
 Here's a taste of HaloScript's syntax: